nikhilbedi/Gotham-City/README.md

 #####Apartments
 Apartment buildings house 6 different people

+#####Banks
+a single person has their particular bank of choice.
+They will only go to their respective personal bank when needed.

 #####Running Scenarios
 We included a File drop down menu on the top left of our gui.
 This contains a list of XML files to load people into the city so you can run and test certain scenarios.
   + To run scenario A, use this XML: